bakaphp/kanvas-doc/introduction.md

 ```

 ## Next Steps
 Now that you have the SDK installed and configured, you can begin to use it to interact with the Kanvas Niche Ecosystem.
-The next step is to [create a user](./auth.md#sign-up).
+The next step is to [user management](./auth.md#sign-up).